michalroots/michalroots.github.io/_pages/focus.md

 ---
 layout: page
 title: Focus
-description: What I am focusing on at the moment (aka: now page).
+description: What I am focusing on at the moment (aka - now page).
-summary: What I am focusing on at the moment (aka: now page).
+summary: What I am focusing on at the moment (aka - now page).
 ---

 1. **I bring people together and make beautiful dreams happen.**